Leaking pipes are a headache, but something even worse than that is a leaking pipe that lurks in the dark and goes undetected.

 3. Chop The Pipe And Prep It

-For cutting the pipe conveniently, you’ll need a professional pipe cutter.
+To cut the pipe conveniently, you’ll need a professional pipe cutter.
 Before doing that, place a container below the pipe to collect the spilling water.

 Tighten the tool around the tube, right below the leaky spot, and keep rotating until you have a cleanly cut section.
 Also, make sure to repeat the process above the crack.